 Need a surety bond to comply with Washington bonding regulations?
 We can help.
 NNA Surety Bonds has been providing affordable policies to companies and individuals across the United States since 1957.

 The Washington State Department of Labor and Industries requires general contractors to obtain a surety bond in the amount of $12,000 in order to be licensed.
 A claim can be filed up to the maximum amount of the bond by a customer or the state if the contractor violates state or federal law or the provisions of the bond agreement.
-Washington contractors can get proper license bond coverage for as little as $100 per year from NNA Surety Bonds for qualified applicants.
+Washington contractors can get proper license bond coverage for a flat rate of $240 per year.

 Unlike general contractors, specialty contractors in Washington are only allowed to practice a single trade, such as roofing, plumbing, handyman services, or HVAC.
 Contact us for your specific bond if you specialize in any of these trades.